Mobster once charged in airport heist gets prison in arson

 Brooklyn federal Judge Allyne (eh-LEEN') Ross says the public needs to be protected from Asaro, a longtime member of the Bonanno crime family.

-The judge says she's mindful of Asaro's 2015 acquittal in the infamous 1978 heist at the Lufthansa cargo terminal at John F. Kennedy International Airport.
+The judge says she's mindful of Asaro's 2015 acquittal in the infamous 1978 heist at the Lufthansa cargo terminal at John F. Kennedy International Airport, a robbery retold in the hit film "Goodfellas."
 But she also cites evidence Asaro had jewelry from the heist and admitted his role.